Flowx08/mlops/reports/README.md

 >
 > Answer:

 For the final project, we used Weights & Biases for monitoring our model's training progress.
-However, we do not employ any monitoring for our deployed model on GCloud.
+However, we do not employ any monitoring for our deployed model on Google Cloud.

 The obvious advantages of implementing a monitoring system for our deployed model is that we can set up alerts that notify us when the model is not performing as intended, and so that we can get insights on how users interact with our deployed model.
 A monitoring setup could also have alerted us to known problems with production deployments, such as data drifting.
 We could have also opted to store the images that user upload to our deployed model, such that we could have made improvements to the model over time.